 The enlightenment teaching of the Essene was known as THE WAY.
 This teaching became the final interpretation on the Law and the Prophets, as revealed by Yeshua Messiah.
-The Way became the transitional teaching into the early church.
-Many of these teaching are contained within modern religious thought, many are not.

 This article covers Cain’s entrance into the world, and references the Garden of Eden.

 The last phrase of ch.
 4.13, “anyone who meets me will kill me,” poses quite a problem.
 Who are these ‘anyones’ Cain refers to?
 We know these people cannot be his siblings, for Cain will no longer be living in Eden.
 Who, indeed, can these ‘anyones’ be?
 These ‘anyones’ are other human beings, but humans who know nothing about God.
 There is much to say on this subject, and it begins in the garden.

 The Jewish and early Christian traditions involving enlightened understanding are first set forth in the story of Adam and Eve.
 Adam may eat of the Tree of Life, but not from the fruit of the Tree of Good and Bad.
 God tells Adam, and Adam is later to convey this understanding to Eve, which he does.
 Adam has God’s word; Eve has Adam’s word.

 The above procedure and sequence for passing on knowledge allows that someone will be responsible for teaching.
 Without this responsibility being assigned the understanding of Judaism might become lost.
 It also allows for others to listen, women and young adults, and upon listening they may deduce knowledge the teacher may not.
 Questions may be asked which will require further inquiry.
 Further development of learning and teaching skills occurs.
 Finally, having the man responsible for teaching requires him to correct the error Adam obviously made in not handing down God’s word correctly, and secondly it admonishes those who are listening to listen with intent and purpose.